Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Conclusions and Discussion

 {\em Serendipitous observations}\,---\,We have systematically made simulations of optimal search strategy for searching for kilonova and afterglow emissions from BNS mergers by serendipitous observations.
 For our selected survey projects, which include ZTF/Mephisto/WFST/LSST, we have found that a one-day cadence serendipitous search with an exposure time of $\sim30\,{\rm s}$ can always achieve near maximum detection rates for kilonovae and afterglows.
-The optimal detection rate of kilonova-dominated (afterglow-dominated) events are $\sim0.2/0.5/0.8/20\,{\rm yr}^{-1}$ ($\sim500/300/600/3000\,{\rm yr}^{-1}$), respectively, for the survey projects of ZTF/Mephisto/WFST/LSST.
+The optimal detection rate of kilonova-dominated (afterglow-dominated) events are $\sim0.3/0.6/1/20\,{\rm yr}^{-1}$ ({$\sim50/60/100/800\,{\rm yr}^{-1}$}), respectively, for the survey projects of ZTF/Mephisto/WFST/LSST.
 As for the survey array of SiTian project, we have shown that when the array fully operates it will discover more kilonova events if a longer exposure time is adopted.
-The detection rate of kilonova-dominated (afterglow-dominated) events could even reach $\sim5(6\times10^3)\,{\rm yr}^{-1}$ by SiTian.
-Our results have shown that afterglows are easier to detect than kilonovae by these survey projects.
-However, present survey projects have not detected as many afterglows as we have predicted.
-One reason may be that only part of BNS GW events could generate relativistic jets and power bright afterglows.
+The detection rate of kilonova (afterglow) events could even reach $\sim7(2\times10^3)\,{\rm yr}^{-1}$ by SiTian.
+The population properties and fading rates of the detectable kilonovae and afterglows have been studied in detail.
+Our results have shown that afterglows are easier to detect than kilonovae by these survey projects.{{ These afterglows detected via the optically serendipitous observations should be always associated with sGRBs.}} However, present survey projects have not detected as many afterglows as we have predicted.
+One reason may be that only part of BNS GW events could generate relativistic jets and power bright afterglows \citep[e.g.,][]{sarin2022}.
 Genuine weather fluctuations and operational issues of optical telescopes might contribute to the deficit of detection.
 Actual survey observations can hardly always achieve the prospective detection depth and cadence, which could be another cause of the lack of enough afterglow observations.
 Furthermore, the relatively longer cadence interval for traditional survey projects have been designed to discover ordinary supernovae or tidal disruption events.
 These cadence intervals are significantly larger than the timescales during which the brightness of afterglow is above the limiting magnitude (as shown in Table \ref{tab:Delta_t}), so afterglow events could be easily missed.
 Recently, thanks to the improved cadence, ZTF has discovered seven independent optically-discovered GRB afterglows without any detection of an associated kilonova \citep{andreoni2021b}.
 Among these detected afterglows, at least one event was inferred to be associated with a sGRB.
-This ZTF observation may support our afterglow simulations, but also show a possible low efficiency of detecting afterglows, especially the off-axis orphan afterglows. \cite{andreoni2021,andreoni2021b} intended to select kilonova and afterglow candidates from survey database by considering recorded sources having rising rates faster than $1\,{\rm mag}\,{\rm day}^{-1}$ and fading rates faster than $0.3\,{\rm mag}\,{\rm day}^{-1}$.
-However, such selection criteria would miss most orphan afterglows.
-Since most afterglows discovered via serendipitous observations should be off-axis orphan afterglows without GW triggers, we predicted that there could be orphan afterglows recorded in the survey database which have not been mined.
-Using color evolution patterns introduced in \citetalias{zhu2021kilonovaafterglow}, one may be able to discover them from the archival data.
-Conversely, the low efficiency of afterglow observations also indicate the difficulty for searching for kilonova signals by serendipitous observations.
+This ZTF observation may support our afterglow simulations, but also show a possible low efficiency of detecting afterglows.
+Thus, such selection criteria may miss most of kilonova events.
+Conversely, the low efficiency of afterglow observations also indicate the difficulty for searching for kilonova signals by serendipitous observations. {{\cite{andreoni2021,andreoni2021b} intended to select kilonova and afterglow candidates from survey database by considering recorded sources having rising rates faster than $1\,{\rm mag}\,{\rm day}^{-1}$ and fading rates faster than $0.3\,{\rm mag}\,{\rm day}^{-1}$.
+When $m_{\rm limit}\lesssim22\,{\rm mag}$, our detailed studies on the population properties of detectable kilonovae and afterglows reveal that their detected fading rates peak at $\sim0-0.1\,{\rm mag}\,{\rm day}^{-1}$ and $\sim1.3\,{\rm mag}\,{\rm day}^{-1}$, respectively.}}